Catala-specific questions

 How are dates and durations handled?

-What is the result of Jan 31st + 1 month
+What is the result of Jan 31st + 1 month?
+Is it Feb 28th, Feb 29th or March

-in many date computations specified in the law.
-The way these ambiguities
+ambiguities in many date computations specified in the law.
+The way these

-in summary we had to implement a custom date computation library
+article; in summary a custom date

 Otherwise, dates in Catala are standard dates in the Gregorian calendar, precise to the day (and not more).
 Durations are a combination of a number of days, months and/or years.
 See the language reference for more details.